Lynxmac/TED_Eng_Rus_Sub/README.md

 # TED_Eng_Rus_sub2txt

 > With this script , you can generate an Eng_Rus bilingual TED speach sub.
-> Fault tolerance rate is less than 5%
+> Fault tolerance rate is less than 5%,I guess

 ### Usage: